.NET Core support is here for Raygun APMPosted Jun 10, 2019 | 3 min. (581 words)

 New to Raygun?
 Try APM for .NET Core on a free 14-day trial.

 Already a Raygun customer?
 Head to the setup instructions in the documentation.

-Raygun is currently available for .NET, Azure App Service, and .NET Core, but watch this space for Ruby on Rails, Node.js, and Java (and more).
+Raygun is currently available for .NET, .NET Core, Azure App Service.
+Ruby APM is the latest to be supported - watch this space for Node.js, Java (and more).
 Request to be notified when your language becomes available.